Su'da: Biography

 Suʾda appears as an important character in the Al-Sirah al-Hilaliyyah, an epic poem that describes the march of Arab tribes westward.
 Her father, known as al-Zanatı Khalıfa, held her in esteem, and unusually, had adopted part of her name as his own: Abu Suʾda al Yafrani al Zanatai.
 He was a Berber general from the Zenata tribe, who fought for the ruler of the Zenata Kingdom Ifranid of Tlemcen It is probable they lived in the region of modern-day Tunisia.
 Whilst little is known about her early life, she features as an important character in the Al-Sirah al-Hilaliyyah.
 One episode of the epic tells how Su'da fell in love with an Arab, but her father refuses to allow her to marry him, so as revenge, Su'da promises to help the Arab enemies of her Berber father.
-Another version tells how she falls in love with one her father's prisoners, but the only way she can have him moved to her custody is if she blinds him.
+Another version tells how she falls in love with one of her father's prisoners, but the only way she can have him moved to her custody is if she blinds him.

-In another episode in the story she predicts the death of her own father al-Zanatı Khalıfa.
+In another episode in the story, she predicts the death of her own father al-Zanatı Khalıfa.
 Su'da's dream predicted that he would die in battle and, according to the epic, he rode out to battle knowing that he would die.
 In this final battle, al-Zanati Khalifa is beaten by the Arab prince Diyab.
-After the death of her father there are several versions of what happened to Su'da.
-In a North African version of the story both Su'da and her father are treated sympathetically and Su'da is still respected even after her betrayal of her Berber relatives becomes known.
+After the death of her father, there are several versions of what happened to Su'da.
+In a North African version of the story, both Su'da and her father are treated sympathetically and Su'da is still respected even after her betrayal of her Berber relatives becomes known.